Emotivism: First pattern analysis

 Under his first pattern of analysis an ethical statement has two parts: a declaration of the speaker's attitude and an imperative to mirror it, so "'This is good' means I approve of this; do so as well."
 The first half of the sentence is a proposition, but the imperative half is not, so Stevenson's translation of an ethical sentence remains a noncognitive one.

 Imperatives cannot be proved, but they can still be supported so that the listener understands that they are not wholly arbitrary:

 If told to close the door, one may ask "Why?" and receive some such reason as "It is too drafty," or "The noise is distracting." … These reasons cannot be called "proofs" in any but a dangerously extended sense, nor are they demonstratively or inductively related to an imperative; but they manifestly do support an imperative.
 They "back it up," or "establish it," or "base it on concrete references to fact."

 The purpose of these supports is to make the listener understand the consequences of the action they are being commanded to do.
 Once they understand the command's consequences, they can determine whether or not obedience to the command will have desirable results.

-The imperative is used to alter the hearer's attitudes or actions. … The supporting reason then describes the situation the imperative seeks to alter, or the new situation the imperative seeks to bring about; and if these facts disclose that the new situation will satisfy a preponderance of the hearer's desires, he will hesitate to obey no longer.
+The imperative is used to alter the hearer's attitudes or actions. … The supporting reason then describes the situation which the imperative seeks to alter, or the new situation which the imperative seeks to bring about; and if these facts disclose that the new situation will satisfy a preponderance of the hearer's desires, he will hesitate to obey no longer.
 More generally, reasons support imperatives by altering such beliefs as may in turn alter an unwillingness to obey.